 In last week’s gospel lesson, Rabbi Jesus told the Parable of the Dishonest Manager, whose lust for wealth and security seduced him into betraying his true master.
 “You can’t serve God and wealth,” said Jesus (Luke 16:1-13).
-Apparently, there were a bunch of Pharisees in the audience… you know, “blind guides” …the ones who never seem practice what they preach, or lift a finger to help the worker-bees… the ones who do everything for show, who like to wear fancy clothes and have everyone kowtow to them in public (cf. Matt 23:2-7).
+Apparently, there were a bunch of Pharisees in the audience… you know, “blind guides” …the ones who never seem practice what they preach, or lift a finger to help the worker-bees… the ones who do everything for show, who like to wear fancy clothes and have everyone kowtow to them in public (cf. Matthew 23:2-7).
 Yeah, those guys.
 They kind of bowed-up at what Jesus was saying because they were, well, pretty well off… and they didn’t really want to give up any of their privilege or creature comforts.
 I mean, who can blame them, right?
 They’d earned it, they’d studied hard… made good decisions… cultivated all of the right relationships.
 Who could blame any of us for wanting to live safe, comfortable lives, resting on our laurels a bit and reaping the well-deserved fruits of our labor?
-Except that Jesus didn’t let them off the hook: “You are those who justify yourselves in the sight of others; but God knows your hearts; for what is prized by human beings is an abomination in the sight of God,” he told them (Luke 16:15).
+So Jesus socked to ’em: “You are those who justify yourselves in the sight of others; but God knows your hearts; for what is prized by human beings is an abomination in the sight of God,” he told them (Luke 16:15).
 Ouch!
 And then he told them the story about “The Rich Man and Lazarus.”

 How does that story make you feel?
 Lazarus was carried away by angels when he died… while the rich man just got buried.
 Interestingly, Lazarus is the only actor in all of the parables that Jesus actually names.
 He describes all manner of people and creatures: masters and servants, debtors, laborers, wayward and lost sheep (and goats), fathers and sons, wicked tenants, a prodigal, a good Samaritan, barren fig trees, bridegrooms and virgins and let’s not forget the rich fool, among others.
 But only one has a name: Lazarus… God helps.
 Rereading the parable, it doesn’t appear that Lazarus has done anything in particular to earn a heavenly reward.
 And neither does it seem that the rich man had done anything to merit an eternity in Hades, apart from simply being rich… and well-dressed… and well-fed.
 He was just fat-and-happy, living large, feeling that he mostly had it coming to him.
 And he apparently had it comin’, alright.
 How does that make you feel?
 Maybe a little uncomfortable?
 [Channeling the late, great Rodney Dangerfield] “Hey, what’s a guy gotta do to get into heaven around here?”
 Do we have to be poor? …or starve and neglect our bodies?
-There have been monks and ascetics throughout history who thought that was an effective entrée to Paradise, but surely that can’t be the only way.
-And how about the rich guy, Fr.
-K???
-How rich and fat and happy does someone have to be in this life to risk an eternity of torment in the next?
+There have been monks and ascetics throughout history who thought that was an effective entree to Paradise, but surely that can’t be the only way.
+And in the case of the rich guy… how rich and fat and happy does someone have to be in this life to risk an eternity of torment in the next?
 What about grace?
-I thought you said that God doesn’t punish!
+I thought you said that God doesn’t punish, Fr.
+K.!

 It’s a fair question.
 But remember, it’s not just things done that get us into trouble, but also (and maybe even more-frequently) things left un-done.
 Maybe we’re not evil people.
 Maybe we’re just a little complacent.
 Maybe we get so wrapped up in the day-to-day, we forget we were made for so much more.
 We’re put here on this earth to help bring about God’s kingdom.
 What does that mean?
 I’ll tell you one thing I think it doesn’t mean… and that’s fixing all the problems of the world and making it a perfect place to be.
 I’m pretty sure that’s way above our paygrade, and I don’t believe God would ever set us up for that sort of failure and disappointment.
 But it’s in the striving… that we find redemption.
 It is in seeking to do God’s will that we will be saved.
 The kingdom of God begins and ends with love… liberating, life-giving love.
 Loving God, loving neighbor, loving each other as Jesus loves us.
 And love is an action verb.
 I believe that the sin of the rich man was in failing to practice love… when the opportunity was right there in front of him, crying out for his attention.
 Things left un-done.
 And the chasm between Lazarus and the rich man—between heaven and hell—was not of God.
 It was of the rich man’s own making through a lifetime of self-absorption and indifference to love’s imperatives.
 And grace?
 Could not God have reached across time and space and plucked the rich man from his torment?
 Saved him from himself?
 What do you think?
 Anything is possible for God, after all.